Jarlotee/somnium/docs/rules/characters/creation.md

 ### Wealth and Equipment

 Roll 3d6 x 10 silver pieces.
-You may spend as much of this money as desired on adventuring equipment by consulting the equipment list below.
+Generally you may spend as much of this money as desired on adventuring equipment by consulting the equipment list.
 If you wish to purchase something not on the list, consult your GM on its availability and cost.

 ### Note Damage Reduction